Zakynthos Sights & Attractions

 The Castle of Zakynthos is set on a hill above Zante Town, in the region of Bohali.
 Constructed in the 15th century, probably around 1480, this Castle protected the island from many pirate raids and enemy attacks.

-This museum is located in Agios Markos Square and it is dedicated to the poet Dionysios Solomos and other eminent Zakynthians.
-A collection of manuscripts, portraits, personal clothes and busts of famous Zakynthians are housed inside as well as the mausoleums of two important Greek poets, Solomos and Kalvos.
+This museum is located in Agios Markos Square. Ιt is dedicated to the poet Dionysios Solomos and other eminent Zakynthians.
+A collection of manuscripts, portraits, personal clothes and busts of famous intellectuals from Zakynthos are housed inside.

 The Monastery of Anafonitria is located on the northwest side of the island.
-Agios Dionysios, the protector of the island, spent his last days as a monk here.
-This is where he gave forgiveness to the murderer of his brother.
+Agios Dionysios, the patron saint of the island, spent his last days as a monk there.

-The Post Byzantine Art Museum of Zakynthos Town is housed in the large building of Solomos Square, the largest square of the town.
+The Post Byzantine Art Museum of Zakynthos Town is housed in a large building on Solomos Square, the largest square of the town.
 It exhibits valuable icons, ecclesiastical clothing, frescoes from the 16th-19th century and papers and photos of Zakynthos before the earthquake of 1953.

-The church of Agios Markos, located next to the Museum of Solomos, is small in size and constitutes the only Catholic church on Zakynthos island.
+The church of Agios Markos, located next to the Solomos Museum, is small in size and constitutes the only Catholic church on Zakynthos island.

 The church of Agios Nikolaos in Kiliomeno is a Venetian church with an impressive bell tower.
 Quite interesting is the fact that the church and the bell tower are separated by the street, looking like two different units.

-This lovely church is located on the southern side of the village and it is surrounded by a small park.
-The church itself and the bell tower are very large.
+This lovely church is located on the southern side of Keri village.
+It has a large bell tower and is surrounded by verdant vegetation.

 The Monastery of Panagia Spiliotissa is located on the northern side of the island.
-Constructed on the edge of a steep cliff, this monastery is surrounded by lush greenery.
+Constructed on the edge of a steep cliff, it is surrounded by lush greenery.

-The Monastery of Panagia Eleftherotria is located in Lagopodo, next to Maherado and very close to the church of Santa Mavra.
-Its architecture looks more like a castle than a monastery.
-The location gives an amazing view to the countryside of the island.
+The Monastery of Panagia Eleftherotria is located close to Maherado and the church of Agia Mavra.
+It looks more like a castle than a monastery.
+The location gives an amazing view of the countryside.

 The church of Agia Mavra in Maherado was built in the 14th century and it is among the most important churches in Zakynthos.
 It has an imposing Venetian bell tower next to the door.
 The church celebrates the memory of Agia Mavra on May 3rd.

 The Helmis Museum of Natural History is located in the mountainous village of Agia Marina, in the center of Zakynthos.
-It was established in 2000 by a private initiative and aims to present the rare flora, fauna, and sea life of the island.
+It was established in 2000 and aims to present the rare flora, fauna, and sea life of the island.

-The Monastery of Agios Georgios Krimnon (or Vrahon, the meaning of the Rocks) is located on top of a cliff with a gorgeous view to the sea.
+The Monastery of Agios Georgios Krimnon is located atop a cliff with a gorgeous view of the sea.
 Its exact date of construction is not known, but in 1553 it was destroyed by pirates.